 At Garvin Law Firm, we understand that placing an elderly loved one into a nursing home is one of the most difficult decisions that a family can make.
 Across the United States millions of families are challenged with this decision every year.
 At present, in Florida alone, nursing facilities are home to more than 72,000 of our parents, grandparents and other loved ones.
-Of course we all hope that our research led us to make the best decision about who to trust with the delicate responsibility of providing the same loving care that we would, however this is not always the case.
+Of course we all hope that our research led us to make the best decision about who to trust with the delicate responsibility of providing the same loving care that we would, but our Fort Myers elder abuse lawyers know that this is not always the case.
 Over a recent two-year period the Special Investigations Division of the House Government Reform Committee, found that one-third or 5,283 nursing homes in the U.S. were cited for almost 9,000 instances of elder abuse.

 - Physical Abuse